fal-ai/dbt-fal/README.md

 tickets = faldbt.ref('stg_zendesk_ticket_data')
 # pandas.DataFrame
 ```

+## Working with dbt 1.0.0
+Support for dbt 1.0 is work in progress.
+If you want to try out an alpha version of `fal` with support for dbt 1.0, see [here](https://github.com/fal-ai/fal/releases/tag/v.0.2.0-alpha).

 # Why are we building this?
 We think `dbt` is great because it empowers data people to get more done with the tools that they are already familiar with.